gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

 form the main starting point for the present work.
-PILCO contains three layers that essentially address each of the problems mentioned in Section \[sec:policy\_search\_methods\]; the bottom layer learns a gaussian process model of the transition dynamics, the intermediate layer then uses either linearisation or moment-matching to estimate the probability distribution for the transition function and uses this to carry out policy evaluation, and the top layer finally carries out policy updating by using analytical gradient evaluation.
+PILCO contains three layers that essentially address each of the problems mentioned in Section \[sec:policy\_search\_methods\]; the bottom layer learns a Gaussian process model of the transition dynamics, the intermediate layer then uses either linearisation or moment-matching to estimate the probability distribution for the transition function and uses this to carry out policy evaluation, and the top layer finally carries out policy updating by using analytical gradient evaluation.
 The framework uses either a simple linear or a non-linear RBF network as its initial policy.
-The cost function (the negative reward function) in this framework is defined as the euclidean distance between the current state and the goal terminal state mapped on to gaussian shape.
+The cost function (the negative reward function) in this framework is defined as the Euclidean distance between the current state and the goal terminal state mapped on to Gaussian shape.

 In [@2015-deisenroth], this framework was tested in a variety of problems, including classical reinforcement learning problems like that